 TILLING means to prepare land for the raising of crops as by plowing or harrowing, or to cultivate or dig with a rototiller.

-UNDEVELOPED LANDS means an area of land that lacks infrastructure, services and buildings
+UNDEVELOPED LANDS means an area of land that lacks infrastructure, services and buildings.

 1.5 SCOPE

 (1) These regulations apply only to parcels of land lying within the Administrative Boundary of Lewis and Clark County.